 Plays Rachmaninoff’s Fourth Concerto for the first time, under Rostropovitch and Zinman.
 Completes the recording of the Beethoven Violin Sonatas with Stern.

 Spends the summer in Marlboro.
-Buys the Steinway CD 18 which had belonged to Horowitz and with which he recorded Rachmaninoff’s Concerto in 1956.
+Buys the Steinway CD 18 which had belonged to Horowitz and on which he recorded Rachmaninoff’s Concerto in 1956.

 Long tours in Italy (February and October).
 Recital at Carnegie Hall on May 9.

-Beginning of big tours with a truck to transport his own pianos throughout the USA.
+Beginning of extended tours using a truck to transport his own pianos throughout the USA.
 Two series of forty concerts.
 At the end of the year, performs in Japan, Korea, Taiwan and Hong Kong.

 Continuation of the truck tours, punctuated by sold out recitals at the Kennedy Center and Carnegie Hall.